Masaharu Kuraoka

 July 1925-December 1978

 This is Mas Kuraoka, John’s Dad.
 We thought we ought to have photos of him up on our website, especially since his grandson Leo carries his name as a middle name.
-But, we only just got around to scanning some photos of him.
+Most of these are pretty poor scans or even photos of faded color photos.
 We think he’d have been fascinated by home computers and the internet, probably would have been an early adopter, and would get a kick out of having a web presence today.
 Click on any photo to see it full-screen.

 1977: Fishing at June Lake.
 He loved to camp and fish.
 We did not own a boat, but he would occasionally rent one.
 That’s clearly the case here, because the caption on the back of the photo, in his neat, draftsman’s hand printing, says: “1 trout = $11.00, June Lake, Aug.
 25 1977.”